-It’s now after 6:00am, and I really need to find a place to nap (and document the mandatory rest period of at least 3 hours) I head along the route to the next bonus, thinking I’ll stop at the first place that looks hospitable.
+It’s now after 6:00am, and I really need to find a place to nap (and document the mandatory rest period of at least 3 hours.)
+I head along the route to the next bonus, thinking I’ll stop at the first place that looks hospitable.
 Well, the thing about GPS’s that select the fastest route is they may take you through some very rural areas if it’s quicker.
 Town after town, county after county, the only places I see are farms, junkyards, and the occasional (usually closed) gas station as the Sun is steadily rising to my right.
-I stop at one gas station in the first developed are I can find, and ask about a motel.
+I stop at one gas station in the first developed area I can find, then ask about a motel.
 The best guess they offer is 25 miles in west, as I need to head east, then north again.
 Thanks, but I think I’ll keep headed towards an Interstate.

 Finally, I-795 ahead!
 There’s bound to be some of those blue signs that tell you what food-fuel-lodging are available at the nest exit.
 Sure!
 There are blue signs; EMPTY blank signs for the first two exits.
-Wilson lay ahead and it must have something.
+Wilson lay ahead, and it must have something.
 Sure enough, plenty of choices t the third exit.
-I pull to the shoulder of the off ramp in front of the sign that tells you how far left or right each hotel or motel are, and evaluate the many choices.
+I pull to the shoulder of the off ramp in front of the sign that tells you how far left or right each hotel or motel are – and evaluate the many choices.
 Country Inn & Suites, 0.1 miles to the left.
 My wife and I usually stay at one of these on the way to Atlantic city, so it felt like a good choice.

 It’s now about 8:00am as I pull under the car port, and dash inside to explain my plight to the young lady at the front desk.
 She can’t let me check in until 9:00am.
 Dumbfounded, I assure her that I will be in and out very quickly and quietly, but I really need a nap (and a receipt!)
 She continues to dismiss me, so across the street I go.

-So the Crewe Railroad Museum must have and administrative office or some mailing address a few blocks away, so after switching to the GPS with the lat/long entered, no problem.
+So, the Crewe Railroad Museum must have and administrative office or some mailing address a few blocks away, so after switching to the GPS with the lat/long entered, no problem.